awsdocs/aws-proton-administrator-guide/doc_source/ag-wrap-up.md

 # Wrap up template bundles for AWS Proton<a name="ag-wrap-up"></a>

-After preparing your environment and service infrastructure template files and their associated schema files, you must organize them in directories\.
-You must also create a manifest file\.
+After preparing your environment and service infrastructure as code \(IaC\) files and their respective schema files, you must organize them in directories\.
+You must also create a manifest YAML file\.

-The manifest file lists the infrastructure files and needs to adhere to the format and content shown in the following example\.
+The manifest file lists the IaC files and needs to adhere to the format and content shown in the following example\.

 **Manifest file format:**